sara-meftah/SOTA-papers-Explainability-for-Neural-Natural-Langauge-Processing/README.md

 #### [Evaluation](#content)

-1. **The Eval4NLP Shared Task on Explainable Quality Estimation: Overview and Results.** - 2021 - Proceedings of the 2nd Workshop on Evaluation and Comparison of NLP Systems [paper](https://aclanthology.org/2021.eval4nlp-1.17.pdf)
+1. **( Not NLP) On the Robustness of Interpretability Methods** - 2018 - Arxiv [paper](https://arxiv.org/abs/1806.08049)
+1. **( Not NLP) On the (In)fidelity and Sensitivity of Explanations** - 2019 - 33rd Conference on Neural Information Processing Systems (NeurIPS 2019) [paper](https://papers.nips.cc/paper/2019/file/a7471fdc77b3435276507cc8f2dc2569-Paper.pdf)  [code](https://github.com/chihkuanyeh/saliency_evaluation)
 2. **Evaluating Explainable AI: Which Algorithmic Explanations Help Users Predict Model Behavior?** - 2020 - Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics [paper](https://aclanthology.org/2020.acl-main.491.pdf) [code](https://github.com/peterbhase/InterpretableNLP-ACL2020)
-3. **Measuring and Improving Faithfulness of Attention in Neural Machine Translation** - 2021 - Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics [paper](https://aclanthology.org/2021.eacl-main.243.pdf)
-4. **Evaluating Explanation Methods for Neural Machine Translation** - 2020 - Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics [paper](https://aclanthology.org/2020.acl-main.35.pdf)
+3. **Evaluating Explanation Methods for Neural Machine Translation** - 2020 - Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics [paper](https://aclanthology.org/2020.acl-main.35.pdf)
-5. **( Not NLP) On the (In)fidelity and Sensitivity of Explanations** - 2019 - 33rd Conference on Neural Information Processing Systems (NeurIPS 2019) [paper](https://papers.nips.cc/paper/2019/file/a7471fdc77b3435276507cc8f2dc2569-Paper.pdf)  [code](https://github.com/chihkuanyeh/saliency_evaluation)
+4. **( Not NLP) Fooling lime and shap: Adversarial attacks on post hoc explanation methods** - 2020 - Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society [paper](https://dl.acm.org/doi/pdf/10.1145/3375627.3375830) [official code](https://github.com/dylan-slack/Fooling-LIME-SHAP)
-6. **( Not NLP) What Do You See?
+5. **( Not NLP) What Do You See?
 Evaluation of Explainable Artificial Intelligence (XAI) Interpretability through Neural Backdoors** - 2021 - KDD '21: Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery & Data Mining [paper](https://dl.acm.org/doi/10.1145/3447548.3467213)
+6. **The Eval4NLP Shared Task on Explainable Quality Estimation: Overview and Results.** - 2021 - Proceedings of the 2nd Workshop on Evaluation and Comparison of NLP Systems [paper](https://aclanthology.org/2021.eval4nlp-1.17.pdf)
+7. **Measuring and Improving Faithfulness of Attention in Neural Machine Translation** - 2021 - Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics [paper](https://aclanthology.org/2021.eacl-main.243.pdf)

 #### [Datasets](#content)